sveltejs/kit/documentation/docs/40-best-practices/05-performance.md

 ### Svelte version

 We recommend running the latest version of Svelte.
-Svelte 5 is smaller and faster than Svelte 4.
-Svelte 4 is smaller and faster than Svlete 3.
-So, keeping up-to-date (v5) is the best way to enhance performance!
+Svelte 5 is smaller and faster than Svelte 4, which is smaller and faster than Svelte 3.

 ### Packages